⚠️ "Dad joke warning!!!" ⚠️

 ...and an INCREASE IN THE DEMAND FOR USD, (Causing a RIGHTWARD SHIFT in the USD DEMAND CURVE resulting in an APPRECIATION OF THE USD)

---RELATIVE GROWTH RATES--
+--RELATIVE GROWTH RATES (INCOMES)--

---INWARD FDI & PORTFOLIO INVESTMENT--
+--INWARD FDI/PORTFOLIO INVESTMENT--

-If a US MNC WISHES TO INVEST IN PRODUCTION FACILITIES IN SINGAPORE [FDI], or indeed FOREIGNERS WISH TO BUY FINANCIAL INVESTMENTS SUCH AS BONDS AND SHARES IN SINGAPORE COMPANIES then they will require SGD.
+If a US MNC WISHES TO INVEST IN PRODUCTION FACILITIES IN SINGAPORE [FDI], or indeed IF FOREIGNERS WISH TO BUY FINANCIAL INVESTMENTS SUCH AS BONDS AND SHARES IN SINGAPORE COMPANIES then they will require SGD.

 Hence greater levels of FDI and investment in Singapore, will result in an INCREASE IN DEMAND FOR SGD (And an APPRECIATION of the SGD) and a subsequent INCREASE IN THE SUPPLY OF USD.
 (Causing a DEPRECIATION of the USD), and vice versa.